 Juliana Gonzalez-Crussi is an accomplished public service leader with a solid understanding of the housing industry.
 She currently holds a governor-appointed position to the Advisory Board of the Illinois Housing Development Authority Trust Fund, as well as Chicago mayoral appointments to the Advisory Council on Equity and Language Access Advisory Committee.
 She is the Director of Housing Counseling & Advocacy department at the Latin United Community Housing Association (LUCHA).
 Previously she worked as Senior Policy Analyst on housing issues at the Latino Policy Forum, Senior Housing Research Analyst at the DePaul University Real Estate Center’s Institute for Housing Studies and as Director of Housing for the Illinois Migrant Council.
 Juliana also taught English as a second language in Mexico, France, and China.
 Juliana serves as a board member for the Farmworker Landscaper Advocacy Project and the Illinois Association of Agency and Community Organizations for Migrant Advocacy.
 She received her B.A. in International Studies and a M.S. in International Public Service from DePaul University.

-J. Brian Malone, Jawanza Malone is the executive director for the Kenwood-Oakland Community Organization (KOCO) on Chicago’s southside.
-KOCO is one of the oldest membership-based grassroots community organizations in Chicago focused on equitable education, affordable housing, youth investment, and senior engagement.
+Jawanza Malone is the Executive Director of the Wieboldt Foundation.
+Jawanza comes from the Kenwood-Oakland Community Organization (KOCO), one of the oldest Black-led grassroots membership-based community-organizing groups in Chicago, where he served as Community Organizer, Coalition Builder, and Executive Director.
 Jawanza’s extensive background in community organizing and program development has led him to work in both the public and private sectors, philanthropy, and with communities on five continents.
 Jawanza received a Bachelor of the Arts degree in Sociology from the University of Illinois at Urbana-Champaign, and a Master of the Arts degree in Community Counseling from the Illinois School of Professional Psychology at Argosy University.
-Jawanza seeks to live in accordance with the Kenyan proverb, “Treat the world well for it was not given to you by your parents, it was lent to you by your children.”
+Jawanza seeks to live in accordance with the Kenyan proverb, “Treat the world well for it was not given to you by your parents, it was lent to you by your children.

 Lynnette McRae, Director